dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 .. image:: ../figure/5.0_Tutorial_stats_MBIAS_eq.png
    :alt:

 MBIAS has some of the same drawbacks as ME.
 In particular, MBIAS does not indicate the magnitudes of the forecast errors, which allows a perfect score of 1 to be achieved if the forecast errors compensate for each other (see the example for ME above for more information).
-It is recommended that any variable fields that utilize MBIAS contain all the same value signs (e.g. positive or negative) as mixing value signs together (for example, temperatures) would result in strange or unusable MBIAS results that included even more value compensation. `See how to use this statistic in METplus! `_
+It is recommended that any variable fields that utilize MBIAS contain all the same value signs (e.g. positive or negative) as mixing value signs together (for example, temperatures) would result in strange or unusable MBIAS results that included even more value compensation. :ref:`See how to use this statistic in METplus! <METplus_sol_cont_fcst_verif>`

 **CORRELATION COEFFICIENTS (PEARSON, SPEARMAN RANK, AND KENDALL'S TAU)**